RahulDAnand/Product-List-using-AngularJS/README.md

 - User can see the list of products, like a typical E-Comm listing page.
 - Product have a name, image, price and an assigned category.
-- User is able to search products by name
+- User is able to search products by name.
 - User is able to filter the list by category or by price range.
 - All these functions on single page.